jperezov/vargate/README.md

     window.DEV_MODE = 'strict'; // Errors will stop execution.
 Recommended for local development. window.DEV_MODE = 'warn';   // Errors will log, but execution will continue.
-Recommended for staging environments. window.DEBUG_MODE = 'trace'; // Will log the trace of every action window.DEBUG_MODE = 'verbose'; // Will log every action window.DEBUG_MODE = 'minimal'; // Will only log `VarGate.set` actions
+Recommended for staging environments. window.DEBUG_MODE = 'verbose'; // Will log the trace of every action window.DEBUG_MODE = 'static'; // Same as verbose, but prints a static copy of the values passed through window.DEBUG_MODE = 'minimal'; // Will only log `VarGate.set` actions

 Without setting `window.DEV_MODE`, errors will be ignored, as it is assumed you are in a production environment.